Mole and Milia Removal San Diego

 - Keep the treated area clean and moisturized.
-If you have a bandage or other dressing protecting the spot where you had a mole removed, be sure to change these as instructed.
+If you have a bandage or other dressing protecting the spot where a mole was removed, be sure to change it as instructed.

 - Wear sunscreen when going outside.
-You should already be following this instruction as part of your daily skin care routine, but it becomes even more crucial to protect your skin from future sun damage after you have had a treatment such as mole and milia removal.
+You should already be following this instruction as part of your skincare routine, but it becomes even more crucial to protect your skin from future sun damage after you have had a treatment such as a mole and milia removal.

 Frequently Asked Questions About San Diego Mole and Milia Removal

-The answer to this question depends on the gravity of the problem and the removal technique decided upon by you and Dr. Eros.
-You can expect to get an accurate cost estimate at your consultation, but prices range from $118 to $350.
+The answer to this question depends on the state of the lesion being removed and the removal technique determined by you and Dr. Eros.
+You can expect an accurate estimate at your consultation, but prices range from $118 to $350.

-If you seek to have moles and milia removed purely for cosmetic reasons, your health insurance is unlikely to cover the procedure.
+If you have moles and milia removed purely for cosmetic reasons, your health insurance will probably not cover it.
 When in doubt, check with your provider.

-It is unlikely that you will experience any downtime when having moles and milia removed.
-Even surgical mole excision will only leave you with a small wound that shouldn’t affect your ability to work or continue with other daily functions.
+It’s unlikely that you will experience any downtime after undergoing the removal of a skin lesion.
+Even surgical mole excision will leave you with a small wound that shouldn’t affect your ability to work or continue with other daily functions.

 Learn More About Mole and Milia Removal in San Diego